storj/docs/app/dcs/api/uplink-cli/mv/page.md

   - /dcs/api-reference/uplink-cli/mv
 ---

-Moves a Storj object to another location in Storj DCS
+Moves a Storj object to another location in Storj

 ## Usage